E-invoice developments in Italy

 - Priority for VAT repayments

 Italy has also long nurtured the idea of making e-invoicing mandatory among private businesses.
-The initial plan was to make B2B e-invoicing mandatory beginning in January 2018.
+The initial plan was to introduce mandatory B2B e-invoicing in January 2018.
 However, in the latest budget proposal the deadline was pushed back:

 - Beginning in July 2018, B2B e-invoicing will become mandatory for companies engaged in petrol sales and for sub-contractors to suppliers in public procurement.

 - Beginning in January 2019, B2B e-invoicing will become mandatory for all companies.